openhab/openhab-google-assistant/docs/USAGE.md

 With the Action you can voice control your openHAB items and it supports lights, plugs, switches, thermostats and many more.
 The openHAB Action comes with multiple language support like English, German or French language.

-If you have any issues, questions or an idea for additional features, please take a look at the [repository on GitHub](https://github.com/openhab/openhab-google-assistant).
+If you have any issues, questqions or an idea for additional features, please take a look at the [repository on GitHub](https://github.com/openhab/openhab-google-assistant).

 ## General Configuration Instructions